 Helen Caddes, a marketing leader who has worked with multiple startups, led the social video efforts for Marianne’s team and Typito appeared to be an obvious choice for her considering the video plan they charted out.
 The software provided on-brand captions as a service, enabled the video marketing team to collaborate online and provided an easy way to repurpose videos with appropriate formats for different social media platforms using it’s Custom Formats feature.
 And on top of all these reasons, Typito appeared to be a product with almost zero learning curve for Marianne’s team – and that means the team can start churning out videos almost instantly without any training required.

-Marianne’s team has since then been design and publishing engaging video campaigns on different platforms as per the video strategy that was highlighted above.
-Let’s look at one of the video campaigns they successfully distributed through the key social video platform complying by their video strategy:
+Marianne’s team has since then been designing and publishing engaging video campaigns on different platforms as per the video strategy that was highlighted above, using popular platforms to release the videos after they researched the most commonly used video viewing platforms using pages you can see if you click here or research other statistics regarding the various video platforms such as YouTube and DailyMotion, etc. Let’s look at one of the video campaigns they successfully distributed through the key social video platform complying by their video strategy:

 Given below was the main video of the talk that Marianne gave during the Yale Political Union on October 25, 2019: